tbgree00/vROpsF02U/README.md

 2. config vRops to do basic stuff with a vCenter and some VMs
 3. Go to an envionrment that has more things so you can see what else vRops can do

-For it to be "from zero to useful" we must:

-Start with just the OVA and show how it's deployed
-Have an appliance already deployed so we don't lose time
-Log into the appliance for the first time, has to be totally unconfigured

 Do 1 and 2 in Ariel's homelab, which is a vRops "virgin"
 Move to Thom's homelab for 3

+For it to be "from zero to useful" **we must**:

+- Start with just the OVA and show how it's deployed
+- Have an appliance already deployed so we don't lose time
+- Log into the appliance for the first time, has to be totally unconfigured